ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 This property, if applicable, represents the maximum Message size that can be sent without incurring network-layer fragmentation or transport layer segmentation at the sender.
-This property exposes the Maximum Packet Size (MPS) as described in Datagram PLPMTUD {{?I-D.ietf.tsvwg.datagram-plpmtud}}.
+This property exposes the Maximum Packet Size (MPS) as described in Datagram PLPMTUD {{?I-D.ietf-tsvwg-datagram-plpmtud}}.

 ### Maximum Message Size on Send {#conn-max-msg-send}